-The Fondazione Baruchello Library dates from the late 19th century.
-The oldest sections consist of the Camillo Manfroni and Mario Baruchello Funds and include books, publications and journals on the History of the Navy and the Colonies (1870 – 1940), History of Medicean Tuscany and the City of Livorno and also on Economics and History of the Fascist period in Italy.
+The Fondazione Baruchello Library contains books which date back to the late 19th century.
+The oldest sections consist of the Camillo Manfroni and Mario Baruchello Funds and include books, publications, and journals on the History of the navy and the colonies (1870 – 1940), history of Medicean Tuscany and the city of Livorno, as well as economics and the history of the fascist period in Italy.

-In addition to constantly expanding its holdings (purchase of books, monographs, journals), the Library has also been characterized in recent years by the acquisition of Funds of great historical relevance: the Fund of the poet Emilio Villa (manuscripts, books that belonged to the poet, unpublished works of great historical relevance such as the Etymological Dictionary and the Mythological Dictionary), the Nanni Balestrini Fund (political history, poetry, journals), the Alberto Grifi Fund (underground culture and experimental cinema), the Trulli Fund (contemporary art).
+In addition to constantly expanding its holdings through the purchase of books, monographs, and journals, the Library has also been characterized in recent years by the acquisition of funds of great historical relevance: the Fund of the poet Emilio Villa (manuscripts, books that belonged to the poet, unpublished works such as the Etymological Dictionary and the Mythological Dictionary), the Nanni Balestrini Fund (political history, poetry, and journals), the Alberto Grifi Fund (underground culture and experimental cinema), and the Trulli Fund (contemporary art).

 Part of the Library consists of the Gianfranco Baruchello Archives, which include catalogs, manuscripts, documents and correspondence, photographs, films and videos.

-The Library has also been the site of initiatives and projects concerning reading, repurposing historically important journals or publications for debates or artist projects.
+The Library has also been the site of initiatives and projects concerning the reading and repurposing of historically important journals and publications for debates and artistic projects.

 Opening times adhere to the current calendar for public offices.
 There is a closure in August for internal organization.